-In the event no proposal is received for any given Project Area Unit or eligible location, the CPUC plans to undertake one or both of the following processes, depending on the circumstances.
-Based on current budgetary considerations, the CPUC does not currently using inducements.
-Instead of inducements, the CPUC may undertake negotiations:
+In the event no proposales received for any given Project Area Unit or eligible location, the CPUC plans to undertake one or both of the following processes, depending on the circumstances.

-- First, the CPUC may undertake negotiations with one or more applicants that have applied for adjacent or nearby areas to determine whether other applicants would be willing to take on commitments to fund those locations, based on costs that will be negotiated between the applicant and the CPUC.
+- 1. First, the CPUC may undertake negotiations with one or more applicants that have applied for adjacent or nearby areas to determine whether other applicants would be willing to take on commitments to fund those locations, based on costs that will be negotiated between the applicant and the CPUC.
 The CPUC may choose to negotiate with one or more applicants to maximize the chances of determining a solution for those locations. - 2.
 Second, the CPUC anticipates that, depending on circumstances, it may choose to undertake a second (and possibly third) competitive process to formally attract applications for those locations.